Merit Scholarship

 - • Many top-50 US universities (Duke, USC, Vanderbilt, Emory) offer substantial merit awards.

-- • Korean families often target merit-heavy schools specifically for scholarship-based affordability.
+- • International families often target merit-heavy schools specifically for scholarship-based affordability.

 How merit and need-based aid differ